 Anterior (A) and posterior (B) view of the coronary arterial and venous system.
 AIV, anterior interventricular vein; CFX, circumflex coronary artery; CS, coronary sinus; GCV, great cardiac vein; LAD, left anterior descending artery; MCV, middle cardiac vein; PDA, posterior descending artery; RCA, right coronary artery; SCV, small cardiac vein.

-A. Angiographic image of the left coronary artery ...
+A. Angiographic image of the ...